tbrooke/flexible-graphrag/README.md

 - **FastAPI Server with REST API**: FastAPI server with REST API for document ingesting, hybrid search, and AI Q&A query
 - **MCP Server**: MCP server that provides MCP Clients like Claude Desktop, etc. tools for document and text ingesting, hybrid search and AI Q&A query.
 - **UI Clients**: Angular, React, and Vue UI clients support choosing the data source (filesystem, Alfresco, CMIS, etc.), ingesting documents, performing hybrid searches and AI Q&A Queries.
+- **Docker Deployment Flexibility**: Supports both standalone and Docker deployment modes.
+Docker infrastructure provides modular database selection via docker-compose includes - vector, graph, and search databases can be included or excluded with a single comment.
+Choose between hybrid deployment (databases in Docker, backend and UIs standalone) or full containerization.

 ## Frontend Screenshots